ansyblenetwork/aquietlife/_posts/2021-07-03-weekly-options-screen.md

 ---
-title: "Screener for weekly options"
+title: "A screener for weekly options"
 ---

 From my experience, it is much easier to trade stocks with weekly options.
+Even if it wasn't, it should be mostly harmless to have them available.
+There is also level of liquidity and repute that comes with having a weekly options chain, although I am actually not sure how stocks are chosen to have weeklys.
+For instance, a lot of IPOs that are far from making it to the SP500 immediately earn weeklys.
+At the time of writing, there are 519 tickers with weekly options chains; this would form a nice liquid index.

 There are also some theoretical reasons for why short term options are easier to trade, which I may discuss in a future post.

 It is not entirely obvious how to screen for stocks with weeklys.
 The only source I have found on the matter is a list on [CBOE](https://www.cboe.com/available_weeklys/).
 I converted the array to a comma separated list,